 “It would be something that the FDA would have to define very clearly who they think there’s a good risk-reward ratio to potentially be exposed to the vaccine,” Bancel said.
 “In our current thinking, it would be mostly healthcare workers.”

-The company is working on expanding its manufacturing capabilities and indicates it should be able to manufacture millions of doses per month this year and tens of millions of doses a month next year.
+The company is working on expanding its manufacturing capabilities and indicates it should be able to manufacture millions of doses per month this year and tens of millions of doses a month next year using the structure of mRNA zika vaccine.
 It is also in early discussions with outside companies to expand manufacturing capacity.

 Although the research and science of vaccine development is generally difficult, Bancel believes at least one of the vaccines for COVID-19 that are in development will become available for widespread use in within 18 months.